0800 044 8101 (Free from mobile or landline)

 Why do I need to water my arena surface?

-Non-waxed silica sand-based riding surfaces need to be watered in order to keep them sufficiently firm and compacted.
-If allowed to dry out the sand will become increasingly loose or deep, putting unnecessary strain on the horse’s legs.
+Non-waxed silica sand-based riding surfaces need to be watered to keep them sufficiently firm and compacted.
+The sand will become increasingly loose if allowed to dry out, putting unnecessary strain on your horse’s legs.

 Can I use any type of silica sand for my surface?

-Not all types of sand are suitable for use in equestrian surfaces.
-The chemical composition, particle shape and size of the sand determines how it will perform, so it’s important the sand you use is graded accordingly.
+Not all types of silica sand are suitable for use as equestrian surfaces.
+The chemical composition, particle shape and grain size determine how well it will perform, so the sand you use must be graded accordingly.

 My surface is riding deep, what can I do?

-Equestrian surfaces can ride deep for several reasons, determining why is the first step to finding the correct solution.
-We highly recommend speaking to our expert team, but in the first instance, try levelling and irrigating the surface.
+Equestrian surfaces can ride deep for several reasons; determining why is the first step to finding the correct solution.
+We highly recommend speaking to our expert team but try levelling and irrigating the surface first.

 How do I know if my arena surface needs topping up?

-Ideally, you should include depth checks as part of your regular maintenance regime – recording all your measurements in a logbook.
-This will help you to easily identify when and where your arena surface is getting low.
+Ideally, you should include depth checks as part of your regular maintenance regime, recording all your measurements in a logbook.
+This process will help quickly identify when and where your arena surface is getting low.

 Will my riding surface freeze?

-Yes, surfaces that contain excess water will freeze during cold weather.
-Waxed surfaces have a lower freezing point and are generally more resilient to frost, however they will still freeze during adverse conditions.
+Yes – Surfaces that contain excess water will freeze during cold weather.
+Waxed footings have a lower freezing point and are generally more resilient to frost, yet will still freeze during adverse conditions.